 On June 6, 2002, an investor group led by Heartland Industrial Partners, L.P. ("Heartland") acquired 66.0% of our fully diluted common equity from Metaldyne Corporation ("Metaldyne") for cash with the objective of permitting us to independently pursue growth opportunities.
-Immediately following this offering, Heartland will beneficially own approximately % of our outstanding voting common equity (which includes % held by Metaldyne).
-One of our directors is the Managing Member of Heartland's general partner.
+Following this offering, Heartland will beneficially own approximately % of our fully diluted common equity (which includes % held by Metaldyne).

-Heartland, Metaldyne and those of our directors associated with Heartland will realize certain direct and indirect costs and benefits from this offering, including the following: (1) all pre-offering owners of our common stock will benefit from the creation of a public market for our common stock although they will be subject to lock-up agreements described elsewhere in this prospectus; (2) Heartland and Metaldyne will continue to collectively own, and as a result one of our directors will continue to control, shares representing a majority of our voting stock (valued in aggregate at

-\$ million based upon the midpoint of the price range.)
+Heartland, Metaldyne and those of our directors associated with Heartland will realize certain direct and indirect costs and benefits from this offering, including the following: (1) all pre-offering owners of our common stock will benefit from the creation of a public market for our common stock although they will be subject to lock-up agreements described elsewhere in this prospectus; (2) Heartland and Metaldyne will continue to collectively own shares representing a majority of our voting stock (valued in aggregate at \$ million based upon the midpoint of the price range.)
 Heartland originally acquired 66% of our fully diluted common equity from Metaldyne at an aggregate cost of \$265.0 million; (3) Heartland is agreeing to a contractual settlement of its right to receive an annual monitoring fee of \$4.0 million and 1.0% fee for this offering in exchange for a \$ million payment, but will continue to have the right to earn fees for services provided in connection with certain future financings, acquisitions and divestitures by us; and (4) Heartland and Metaldyne will suffer a reduction in their percentage of share ownership and will have reduced representation on our Board of Directors and its committees, although Heartland and Metaldyne will continue to control a majority of our shares immediately following this offering, as indicated above, and Heartland will continue to have the ability to elect a majority of our Board of Directors.